Antinomianism: Reformed views

 From the latter part of the 18th century, critics of Calvinists accused them of antinomianism.
 Such charges were frequently raised by Arminian Methodists, who subscribed to a synergistic soteriology that contrasted with Calvinism's monergistic doctrine of justification.
-The controversy between Arminian and Calvinistic Methodists produced the notable Arminian critique of Calvinism: Fletcher's Five Checks to Antinomianism (1771–75).
+The controversy between Arminian and Calvinistic Methodists produced the notable Arminian critique of Calvinism: Fletcher's Five Checks to Antinomianism (1771–1775).

 Methodist views

 John Wesley, the founder of the Methodist tradition, harshly criticized antinomianism, considering it the "worst of all heresies".
 He taught that Christian believers are bound to follow the moral law and that they are to partake in the means of grace for their sanctification.
 Methodists teach the necessity of following the moral law as contained in the Ten Commandments, citing Jesus' teaching, "If ye love me, keep my commandments" (cf. John 14:15).

+The Methodist Churches consider antinomianism to be a heresy.

 Quaker views

 Religious Society of Friends were charged with antinomianism due to their rejection of a graduate clergy and a clerical administrative structure, as well as their reliance on the Spirit (as revealed by the Inner Light of God within each person) rather than the Scriptures.
 They also rejected civil legal authorities and their laws (such as the paying of tithes to the State church and the swearing of oaths) when they were seen as inconsistent with the promptings of the Inner Light of God.